Security awareness

 Security awareness poster from World War II.

 An equivalent 2000 warning about the web security awareness.

 Security awareness is the knowledge and attitude members of an organization possess regarding the protection of the physical, and especially informational, assets of that organization.
 However, it is very tricky to implement because organizations are not able to impose such awareness directly on employees as there are no ways to explicitly monitor people's behavior.
 That being said, the literature does suggest several ways that such security awareness could be improved.
 Many organizations require formal security awareness training for all workers when they join the organization and periodically thereafter, usually annually.
 Another main force that is found to have a strong correlation with employees' security awareness is managerial security participation.
 It also bridges security awareness with other organizational aspects.
+Security awareness includes physical security, information security awareness, and Internet security awareness.

-Relationship between Security Awareness and Human Factors
+Human factors

 Employees' behavior, cognitive biases, and decision-making processes influence the effectiveness of security measures.
 Research indicates that psychological factors, such as optimism bias, overconfidence, and habitual behaviors, can undermine security awareness initiatives.
 To address these challenges, organizations are increasingly using behavioral analytics and security nudges—subtle prompts like password reminders and phishing warnings—to encourage secure behavior.

 Human error remains the leading cause of cybersecurity incidents.
 A 2023 IBM Security report found that 95% of breaches are due to human mistakes, including falling for phishing emails, using weak passwords, and mishandling sensitive data.
-Organization emphasize security awareness training as a key strategy to mitigate this risk.
+Organizations emphasize security awareness training as a key strategy to mitigate this risk.

 It is particularly important for leadership to foster a culture of cybersecurity and to provide targeted training to increase security awareness among all employees across the organization.

-Coverage
+Training

 Topics covered in security awareness training include: